Princeton Wellness Centre Local SEO and Service Landing Page Case Study

 - acupuncture in Richmond Hill

-That means the website needs to support more than one kind of query.
-It needs enough clarity to rank for service-specific terms while also building geographic relevance around the markets the clinic serves.
+That means the website needs to support more than one type of query.
+It needs enough clarity to rank for service-specific terms while also building geographic relevance around the nearby cities and patient communities the clinic serves.

 Why service pages matter so much

-One of the strongest assets for local SEO is a useful service page built around a real treatment topic.
+One of the strongest assets for local SEO is a useful service landing page built around a real treatment or patient need.

 - what the service or condition is